vrraghy/chitrakaavya/_posts/2022-08-19-sator-knight-chakra.md

 <center><canvas id="chakra"></canvas></center>

-Guess one can only take so much brilliance in a day.
-Hope to get back with another post soon.
+Hope to get back with another post, very soon.
 Thanks again to [@suhasm](https://twitter.com/suhasm) for the proof-reading & encouragement, and above all, inspiration.

 *For any corrections/suggestions/feedback, please reach out to [@vrraghy](https://twitter.com/vrraghy).*